Disclosure: This content is reader-supported, which means if you click on some of our links that we may earn a commission.

 Bad actors will see that your site isn’t worth the trouble, given how many unprotected WordPress sites are still out there.

 My WordPress sites are the lifeblood of my business.
-With seven-figure revenues on multiple sites, I know I’m a prime target.
+With major revenue on multiple sites, I know I’m a prime target.

 I’ve got a lot of experience with WordPress security plugins.
 I want to share some of what I have learned so that you can make sure that your site, visitors, and reputation stay safe.